rhlin2001/predicting-recipe-ratings/README.md

 | 412 broccoli casserole               | 306168 |        40 |            50969 | 2008-05-30 00:00:00 | ['60-minutes-or-less', 'time-to-make', 'course', '... | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0] |         6 | ['preheat oven to 350 degrees', 'spray a 2 quart b... | since there are already 411 recipes for broccoli c... | ['frozen broccoli cuts', 'cream of chicken soup', ... |               9 | 520830           |      306168 | 2017-10-17 00:00:00 |        5 | 5 stars from my husband and son, my toughest criti... |            5 |      194.8 |          20 |       6 |       32 |        22 |              36 |               3 |

 ### Univariate Analysis

+When viewing the univariate plot of the distribution of ratings, it’s easy to see the unbalanced ratings where the rating of five makes up the majority.
+Knowing this is important to how the project evaluates its predictive model as accuracy may not be the best metric to use.

 <iframe
   src="assets/rating_hist.html"